lotusnetwork/lotusboard/README.md

  - ClashVPN mode profile (Proxy all traffic except local and icmp), add &flag=gclh to fetch it

  - Simplified the default clash config

+# Thanks for their support

+@Libra258 - email filter